Terry-ye2024/Terry_llm/README.md

 # Log
 ## 10.21
-Finished the model structure
+·Finished the model structure

-learing Embedding function
+·learing Embedding function

-colecting datasets and learning encoding and decoding
+·colecting datasets and learning encoding and decoding